eedudka/TextClassification_on_CSharp/README.md

 ## Updates
 - 02 july 2022 - Update class TextSegmaentation : after refactoring the TS class, processing decreased from 01:52 min (380 files) until 00:56.
-- 03 jule 2022 - Update class Classification : processing time has improved slightly, but now it has become more readable.!
+- 03 jule 2022 - Update class Classification : processing time has improved slightly, but now it has become more readable.
 - 05 jule 2022 - Update class DataGridDataAdd : А bit of a shift from procedural to oop.
 There was a need to change the idea of presenting data in tables.
 This change will increase the speed of work.
+- 09 jule 2022 - During the revision of the HttpPostRequest class, it became clear that it was necessary to abandon the use of var with types where the system selects a Nullable option for them.
+Nullable types can certainly be modern, but I don't think they are correct.